-96. Describe a lost child: - first, as she might be pictured to those who are searching for her; second, as she was found, in the woods asleep perhaps, or crying at the corner of crowded streets in a great city.

-97. Describe the policeman at the crossing, the gateman at the station, or the cabman at the street corner.

-98. Write a description of the Pied Piper.

-99. Write a description of Polly at six, at sixteen, and at sixty.

-100. Find in some story which you have read a description of some person.
+- 78. Describe a lost child:-first, as she might be pictured to those who are searching for her; second, as she was found, in the woods asleep perhaps, or crying at the corner of crowded streets in a great city. - 79.
+Describe the children as they leave the schoolyard after school. - 80.
+Describe the policeman at the crossing, the gateman at the station, or the cabman at the street corner. - 81.
+Write a description of the dwarf in "Rip Van Winkle." - 82.
+Write a description of Polly at six, at sixteen, and at sixty. - 83.
+Find in some story which you have read a description of some person.
 Observe whether the description refers to appearance or to character.
-Imitate the description, referring to some one whom you have known, but using an assumed name.

-101. Read Whittier's "Barefoot Boy."
+Imitate the description, referring to some one whom you have known, but using an assumed name. - 84.
+Read Whittier's "Barefoot Boy."
 How much of it refers to the boy's appearance?
 How much to his nature or character?

-102. Write a description of some child whom you know.
+- 85. Write a description of some child whom you know.
 First, describe the child's appearance; second, his traits of character.
-Relate instances which indicate these traits.

-103. Read the description of Sir William Phipps in Hawthorne's "Grandfather's Chair" (Part I, Chapter X).

-Write a description of Phipps as a poor boy in Maine, "tending sheep upon the hills."

-104. Describe some workman at his task : - for example, the miller; the farmer; the sailor.

-105. Describe the appearance of an Indian child; an Eskimo child; a Chinese child.

-106. Find a portrait which pictures an old-fashioned costume.
-Describe the person and the dress.

-107. Describe the child mentioned in the following item : --
+Relate instances which indicate these traits. - 86.
+Read "Abraham Davenport," by Whittier.
+What does the poem tell you about the character of the man? - 87.
+Describe some workman at his task:-for example, the miller; the farmer; the sailor. - 88.
+Describe the appearance of an Indian child; an Eskimo child; a Chinese child. - 89.
+Find a portrait which pictures an old-fashioned costume.
+Describe the person and the dress. - 90.
+Describe the group of people assembled at the railway station awaiting the coming of the train. - 91.
+Describe the child mentioned in the following item from a newspaper:-